-The Knights Park campus is located immediately to the north of the Hogsmill River which gives the campus a picturesque setting.
-The campus houses the Faculty of Art, Design & Architecture in a series of linked buildings that vary in height from two to eight storeys.
+Kingston School of Art, Knights Park is located immediately to the north of the Hogsmill River which gives the campus a picturesque setting.
+The campus houses Kingston School of Art in a series of linked buildings that vary in height from two to eight storeys.

-To the south east is the University's Stanley Picker Gallery, and beyond the Gallery is Middle Hill halls of residence, which contains accommodation for approximately 200 students.
+To the south east is the University's Stanley Picker Gallery, and beyond the Gallery is Middle Mill halls of residence, which contains accommodation for approximately 200 students.

 The site is also located directly to the north of the Grove Crescent conservation area and immediately to the south of the Fairfield/Knight's Park conservation area.

 In 2012, Kingston University completed a £11.4m refurbishment of the existing buildings to create a new reception gallery and improved studio spaces.
-However in order to address the needs of the University's most popular degree programmes and to maintain its success FADA needs additional teaching and learning spaces.
+However in order to address the needs of the University's most popular degree programmes and to maintain its success, Kingston School of Art needs additional teaching and learning spaces.
 As one of the top institutions in the country, we are seeking a building that reflects, and maintains, our status.

-An £11.4m refurbishment programme was undertaken in 2012 but, to properly support our highly-successful Faculty of Art, Design and Architecture, additional teaching and learning space is required.
+An £11.4m refurbishment programme was undertaken in 2012 but, to properly support our highly successful Kingston School of Art, additional teaching and learning space is required.

 5. Middle Mill temporary building: To ensure adequate teaching space during the works, temporary buildings are proposed.

 Key: 1 = Existing building